 Can I drive my DIY golf cart on a main road or highway?

 Answering this is complicated because it depends on the laws of the state and the municipality.
 The rules vary by district and state, and you cannot give a definitive answer to this question.
 Check local laws before making any decision to drive on the main road.

 You should also remember that there is a federal standard for legal street golf carts.
 Generally, the golf cart should have a brake light, taillight, headlights, a maximum speed of 25 mph, and reflectors.
-The golf cart must also have the windshield of the appropriate quality.
+The golf cart must also have a windshield of the appropriate quality.